beetbox/beets/CONTRIBUTING.md

 # Thank you!

-First off, thank you for considering contributing to beets.
-It's people like you that continue to allow beets to succeed.
+First off, thank you for considering contributing to beets!
+It's people like you that make beets continue to succeed.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
-In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.
+These guidelines describe how you can help most effectively.
+By following these guidelines, you can make life easier for the development team.
+By following them, you indicate your respect for the maintainers' time; in return, the maintainers can reciprocate by helping to address your issue, review changes, and finalize pull requests.

-# Types of contributions
+# Types of Contributions

-beets is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, programmer or not.
+We love to get contributions from our community—you!
+There are many ways to contribute, whether you're a programmer or not.

-## Non-programming contribution ideas
+## Non-Programming

 * Promote beets!
 Help get the word out by telling your friends, writing a blog post, or discussing it on a forum you frequent.
 * Improve the [documentation][docs].
 It's incredibly easy to contribute here: